denoland/manual/node/cdns.md

 instructions on how to be used in Deno, the browser, etc. Sometimes you need a URL flag to indicate that that you need a Deno-specific module.

-**Starting with Deno release 1.25**, Deno also offers experimental support for [npm specifiers](./npm_specifiers.md), which are a new way of using npm modules in Deno that offers a higher chance of compatibility.
+**Starting with Deno release 1.28**, Deno has stabilized support for [npm specifiers](./npm_specifiers.md), which are a new way of using npm modules in Deno that offers a higher chance of compatibility.